Grow your own Luffa Sponge

 2. Plant out your seedling*, I like to do it by each vertical of the obelisk so that the tendrils (little “arms” the plant grows to cling onto things) have a support at the ready

 3. Whilst the luffa vines are growing, train your luffa plants up and around the obelisk.
 I tend to go one up, then left (or right) until the next one up.
-This one makes the most use of your supports.
+This makes the most use of your supports.

 4. Keep in a warm and sunny spot, greenhouse is best or bright sunny & warm space in the house should be fine too (like a conservatory) – luffas are, after all, a tropical plant so you want to create as close as you can to its natural surroundings.

-Tip: When in doubt, it is best to wait until the last frost date has past in your area before you plant them outside.
-Greenhouse should be fine but you may want to fleece them if the night temperatures are still below 10°C degrees
+*Tip: When in doubt, it is best to wait until the last frost date has past in your area before you plant them outside.
+Greenhouse should be fine but you may want to fleece them if the night temperatures are still below 10°C degrees – this is based on my experiences in South Devon, every garden has a different micro climate

 Image